PHLAK/blog.chriskankiewicz.com/content/cactuscon-2014-ctf-writeup.md

     });

 This is pretty straight forward.
 On selection of a file for uploading, a post request is made to `/images/hash` containing the file name in the post data.
 The returned data is then set as the value of the hidden `file_hash` field and this gets sent to the server with the form on submission.
 By using Firebug or the browsers buit-in developer tools we can see the request being made on file selection and the data returned.
 The data we get back from the jQuery post appears to be a sha1 hash.
-With some additional analysis you and playing with the form and the hashing function we can tell that the hash generated isn't a direct sha1 of the file name.
+With some additional analysis and playing with the form and the hashing function we can tell that the hash generated isn't a direct sha1 of the file name.
 Also, if we modify the hash after generation the file upload form fails to post any data.
 Lastly, attempting to upload a file with an extension other than those listed as acceptable fails upon submission as well.

 Let's move on for now and look at the suspicious file loading URL.
 Whenever a file is loaded via URL parameters there's a good chance it's vulnerable to a